fcrespel/chacon54662/README.md

 Then execute `make` in the code directory and you should obtain the `send` program.

+The `send.sh` wrapper script makes use of `flock` to prevent concurrent calls using a file lock.

 ## Usage

-Connect a 433MHz transmitter to the GPIO 0 pin of the Raspberry Pi.
+Connect a 433MHz transmitter to the GPIO pin of your choice on a Raspberry Pi (see the [pin numbering](https://projects.drogon.net/raspberry-pi/wiringpi/pins/) documentation).

-Then execute `send <code word>` where the code word is a 24-bit binary code (see protocol and samples below).
+Then execute `./send.sh <gpio pin> <code word> [repeat count]` where the code word is a 24-bit binary code (see protocol and samples below).

+For example: `./send.sh 0 010111110010101011100011 3`

 ## Protocol